MustafaAnasKH99/Nodejs-websocket-with-React/README.md

 It was only a matter of time until I wrapped my head around the difference/relation between the client and the server, and that they are two totally different things.
 When you are browsing the internet with your own computer searching for news or whatever, you are always being the client.
 The server is just another computer waiting for you to ask for something so they can grab it for you.
 Think of it as a party.
 If someone invites you to a party, as an atendee, you are a client.
 The server in this analogy is the bartender.
 If you need a drink or food, bartenders are the ones who will serve you (servers).

-## You need a drink? you gotta sk for it!
+## You need a drink 🍺? you gotta ask for it!

 In such parties, you can imagine how busy the servers can be.
 If you need something, you (the client) have to go to the bartender (the server) and ask for what you need.
 The server then can go and get you what you asked for.
 The most common protocol used for communications between clients and servers is HTTP.
 HTTP is a request-response based communication.
 If the client needs a certain piece of data, it has to send a REQUEST (req) to the server.
 The server then reads the req and sends a RESPONSE (res) containing the data the client asked for.
 This is usually referred to as a _handshake_.
 The server can pretty much do nothing if the client does not initiate the response.